TheAbubakrAbu/Aurebesh-Translator/README.md

 - Immersive galactic-themed UI.
 - Customization options for fonts and themes.
 - An Aurebesh keyboard for use inside and outside the app.

-## Acknowledgments

-Special thanks to the Star Wars community for inspiring this project and to everyone who contributed to making Aurebesh Translator a reality.

 ## License